abcsds/DataExpedition/README.md

 # Data Expedition

-Data expedition on agricultural grants in the State of Jalisco
+Data exploration on agricultural grants in the State of Jalisco